emmettng/emmettng/content/haskell/Monad-Reader.md

 > runReader p1 $ 2
 > 0.3333333432674408
 ```
-In this example `env` is 2 and `n`(core input) is 10 so :
+In this example `env` is 2 and `n` (the initial input) is 10 so :
 ```
 t1 = 10 + 2 , t2 = 2 / 12,  t3 = 2*2 / 12  =  0.33333333
 ```
 ### 2.Example Two
-- Functions depend only on Env information.
+- A chian of functions depend only on `Env` information.
 - Intuition :
-    - Sequence opeartion depends only on Enviroment.
+    - Sequence operation depends only on Environment.

 ```
 b1 :: (MonadIO m) => ReaderT String m Int
 b1 = do
-    env <- ask           -- get Enviroment information n   <- liftIO getLine
+    env <- ask           -- get Environment information n   <- liftIO getLine
     let n1 = read env
         n2 = read n